-DETAILS OF THE RECIPIENT PAYMENTS FOR SERVICES NAME POSITION SCOPE OF POSITION BASE SALARY COMPENSATION (1) BONUS (STI) (2) EQUITY BASED COMPENSATION (LTI) (3) TOTAL US\$ THOUSANDS Raviv Zoller President & Chief Executive Officer 100% 805 1,157 668 1,852 3,677 Yoav Doppelt Executive Chairman of the Board Invests significant portion of his time 411 491 219 1,007 1,717 Elad Aharonson President, Growing Solutions Division 100% 402 566 233 561 1,350 Aviram Lahav Chief Financial Officer 100% 383 550 237 446 1,233 Lilach Geva-Harel EVp, Chief Legal and Sustainability Officer 100% 263 405 176 369 950
+NAME POSITION SCOPE OF POSITION PAYMENTS FOR SERVICES TOTAL BASE SALARY COMPENSATION (1) BONUS (2) EQUITY BASED COMPENSATION (LTIP) (3) USS THOUSANDS Raviv Zoller President & Chief Executive Officer 100% 805 157 668 1,852 3,677 Yoav Doppelit Executive Chairman of the Board Invests significant portion of his time 411 491 219 1,007 1,717 Eliad Aharonson President, Growing Solutions Division 100% 402 566 233 561 1,550 Aviram Lohar Chief Financial Officer 100% 383 550 237 446 1,233 Liloch Geva-Harel EVP, Chief Legal and Sustainability Officer 100% 263 405 176 369 950

 1. The salary items (compensation) column set out in the above table includes all of the following components: base salary, customary social benefits, customary social and related provisions, Company car and reimbursement of telephone expenses.
-The compensation is in accordance with the Company's Compensation Policy.
-2. The annual bonuses (STI awards) to officer holders for 2023, including the top-five earners in 2023, were approved by our HR & Compensation Committee and Board of Directors on February 11, 2024 and February 13, 2024, respectively.
+The compensation is in accordance with the Compensation & Compensation Policy.

+2. The amounts in this column for the year 2023, including the top five earners in 2023, were approved by our HR & Compensation Committee and Board of Directors on February 1, 2024 and February 1, 2024, respectively.

 3. The expense for share-based payment compensation is calculated according to IFRS and is recognized in the Company's statement of income over the vesting period of each part of the grant.
 The amounts reported in this column represent the expense recorded in the Company's financial statements for the year ended December 31, 2023 (the "Audited Financial Statements") included in the 2023 Annual Report, with respect to equity-based compensation granted to the senior officer.
 For details regarding the Company's equity compensation plans, see Note 19 to our Audited Financial Statements.